 About 10% of all household latex and oil-based paint goes unused in the U.S. – that’s about 80 million gallons each year.
 The MO PSC estimates that in our state, approximately 1.3 million gallons of leftover paint are disposed each year.

 Although most leftover paint can be easily reused, recycled into new paint, or repurposed into other recycled products, much of it is poured down trains or disposed in the trash because people don’t know where to take it or have no other options.
 Paint is the most expensive product for local household hazardous waste (HHW) programs to manage – proper paint management can consume up to half of a HHW program’s entire budget!

 Extended producer responsibility (EPR) laws, which require paint companies to develop and manage paint stewardship programs, make it easy for consumers to recycle unused paint and relieve much of local governments’ financial burden.
 Ten states and Washington, D.C. have already passed EPR laws modeled after a multi-stakeholder agreement facilitated by PSI in 2007.
 These laws provide the framework for state-wide paint stewardship programs, and ensure a level playing field for paint retailers and manufacturers.
 The American Coatings Association (ACA, the professional organization representing U.S. paint manufacturers), state and local governments, the U.S. Environmental Protection Agency, recyclers, and other key stakeholders all signed the agreement mediated by PSI.
 Now, ACA sponsors paint stewardship legislation in interested states with the support of these other stakeholders.

 Under paint EPR laws, consumers pay a small “eco fee” for recycling when they purchase new paint – usually 75 cents per gallon.
 An industry-run non-profit, PaintCare, uses this funding to collect, transport, and process leftover paint.

 So far, paint EPR programs in the U.S. have collected more than 50 million gallons of paint (reusing or recycling over 25 million gallons), created 200 jobs, and saved governments (and taxpayers) over $240 million.
-With more than 1,700 voluntary collection sites (77% at retail locations), the program has created unprecedented convenience for consumers to return leftover paint.
+With more than 2,000 voluntary collection sites (more than 70% at retail locations), the program has created unprecedented convenience for consumers to return leftover paint.